radoslawik/DevOps_PytestProject/README.md

-# DevOps_PytestProject
+# Simple project using DevOps tools & techniques
 Calculating distance between two cities using Harvesine formula.
-Testing simple database queries with Pytest framework.
+Testing simple database queries with PyMySQL and PyTest frameworks.
 Features of the application consists of:
  - Creating database
  - Testing connection with database
  - Creating a table in database